tacocat21/ChordDetection/README.md

 Each dictionary will have the following keys:
   * `line`: Shows the line number of the song in the `song_list.txt` file (Not on Github).
-  * `title`: The YouTube query used for finding the song and name of the song file.
+  * `title`: Name of the song search result in YouTube, used for naming the corresponding wav file.
-  * `query`: An HTML encoded version of the original song title.
+  * `query`: An HTML encoded version of the original song title and used .
   * `chromagram`: The song's chromagram in linear time.
   * `beat_chromagram`: The song's chromagram in beat time.
   * `id`: The song's youtube id.